Two days. Two trophies. One champion’s legacy.

 Hole 10 (in 3): Mick Taylor (also Birdie Hole winner)

-Day Two – The Championship & The Charlie Sifford Memorial
+Day Two – The Championship Course & The Charlie Sifford Memorial

-The Championship course offered a different challenge — more traditional in layout, with slightly slower greens but equally well‑kept fairways.
-It was a course that rewarded steady play and punished lapses in concentration.
+The Championship Course brought a different challenge — more traditional layout, slightly slower greens, but equally well-kept fairways.
+This was a course that rewarded steady play and punished lapses in focus.

 The standard of play went to another level.
-Dale Bromfield produced a flawless performance, matching the day’s top score of 38 points and piling on the pressure.
-Eleven players combined for 18 birdies, with Andy Mack, Roan McLeod, and Dale Bromfield each carding three apiece.
-Andy and Roan both posted rounds of +3 gross, a testament to their consistency and control.
+Dale Bromfield delivered a flawless performance, matching the day’s top score of 38 points and piling on the pressure in the leading group.
+Eleven players combined for 18 Birdies, with Andy Mack, Roan McLeod, and Dale Bromfield carding three Birdies apiece.
+Andy and Roan posted rounds of +3 gross, a testament to their consistency and control.

 Place Player Points